-The reason for this may be that the incumbent has such effective rights to vertical integration, price discrimination, non-transparent pricing and closed access to customer and cost information.
-This level of incumbent rights is exceptional by world standards for a truly competitive regime.
+A significant reason why competition has not developed in these markets is that the incumbent has such effective rights to vertical integration (Telstra provides both access to network infrastructure and retail services on the infrastructure), price discrimination, non-transparent pricing and closed access to customer and cost information.
+This level of incumbent rights is exceptional by world standards for a truly competitive regime and would be prohibited in the United States and the European Union.